WARP-LAB/Pareizrakstiba/README.md

 * See [Releases](https://github.com/WARP-LAB/Pareizrakstiba/releases).
 * Use Installer package that is attached to release (usually named `Pareizrakstiba_<VERSION>_Installer.zip`).
-* Check README.pdf within installer package before continuing.
+* **Check README.pdf within installer package before continuing with Installer.app.**
+* If you wish to use this service then before running *Installer* you have enable the possibility of running unsigned apps on macOS (see README.pdf).

 ## Notes